-The Internal Audit will be seeking to establish if there is a list of assets in accordance with proper practices including the date of acquisition, location and value.
+The Internal Audit will be seeking to establish if there is a list of assets in accordance with proper practices including the date of acquisition, location, and value.
 This extends to checking policies (with evidence of review) and that the Council has applied the documented approach in practice.
 The Internal Auditor will check not only valuation processes but the existence of reserve budgets for depreciation and adequacy of insurance.
 A clear audit trail should be available when items are purchased including minutes to evidence approval.

 Evidence Internal auditor commentary Does the Council maintain a register of material assets it owns and manage this in accordance with proper practices?
-Yes The Asset register 'as at' 31/03/2021 was seen on the website.
-Are the value of the assets included? (note value for insurance purposes may differ) Yes Total of fixed assets for 31/03/2021 is £70,489.23 Are records of deeds, articles, land registry title number available?
-Not tested Is the asset register up to date and reviewed annually?
-Yes The asset register was reviewed and adopted at the full council meeting held 23 rd June 2021 (min 38).
+Yes The Asset register 'as at' 31/03/2022 was seen.
+Is the value of the assets included?
+(Note value for insurance purposes may differ) Yes Total of fixed assets for 31/03/2022 is £76,785.11 Are records of deeds, articles, land registry title number available?
+Yes Is the asset register up to date and reviewed annually?
+Yes The asset register was reviewed by the Finance & General Purpose Committee meeting held 23/03/2022 to be considered by Full Council at the next meeting.
 Cross checking of insurance cover Yes The asset register clearly identifies the insurance and asset valuations to enable cross-checking of insurances.
-Additional comments:
+Play equipment with an insurance value of £41,000 has been removed from the asset register but remains on the insurances.
+Additional comments: •